VirginiePateyron/VirginiePateyron/README.md

 ### :woman_technologist: About Me :
 I am a Web Designer <img src="cute-fox-working-on-pc.png" width="50"> from France.

-- :star: I’m working as a HTML integrator and WordPress developer, contributing to NGO's website conception.
+- :star: I’m working as a HTML integrator and WordPress developer, contributing to website conception for ethical projects..

 - :seedling: Learning sustainable web design.